Women Around the World Who ROCK

 Suffragist Carrie Chapman Catt and Aletta talking suffrage in Shanghai, 1912.

 This building that housed her clinic is herstoric as well.
 It was a bastion of workers’ rights organizations and arts groups that supported justice.
 The Werkteater put on theater productions here and in community settings such as prisons and hospitals and schools during the 1970s and ‘80s.
-They engaged the community in important issues such as aging and healthcare and arts-making.
+They engaged and activated the community around important issues such as aging and healthcare and arts-making.

 The Dutch honor Aletta’s contributions in many ways: Her name is on streets and schools such as the Dr. Aletta Jacobs vocational school; there’s even a planetoid named after her!
 If you’re visiting the Rijksmuseum or Vondelpark, see her house with a bust of her on it at nearby Tesselschadestraat 15.